-This park has a fairly flat and easy 4 km (approximately 1 hour) hiking/walking trail leading from the parking lot at Egmont to the prime viewing area for the tidal phenomenon at Roland Point.
+This park has a fairly flat and easy 4 km (approximately one hour) hiking and walking trail leading from the parking lot at Egmont to the prime viewing area for the tidal phenomenon at Roland Point.

 Rockfish conservation areas occur within this park.
 Fishing activities are limited in Rockfish conservation areas.
 Before you go fishing please refer to the Rockfish conservation area descriptions available from Fisheries and Oceans Canada (DFO).
 Anyone fishing or angling in British Columbia must have an appropriate licence.

 There are opportunities to view tidal rapids, waterfowl, and abundant marine life at various tidal levels.
 Brown Lake provides further waterfowl viewing opportunities.

 Due to the dangerous conditions of the rapids, dogs should not be allowed to enter the water.
 Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.